How Does a Drug Become a Generic: Facts vs. Myths

 How It Works

-The FDA considers several factors before it allows a company to make and sell a generic drug.
+The FDA considers several factors before it allows a company to make and sell a generic equivalent drug.

 1. There must be an FDA-approved brand-name drug the generic can copy.